Michael Townley: 1974 assassination of Carlos Prats

 Michael Townley was responsible for the assassination of General Carlos Prats, who served as a minister in Salvador Allende's government while Commander-in-chief of the Chilean Army.
 Immediately after the 1973 coup, Prats went into exile in Argentina.

 DINA chief Manuel Contreras tasked Townley with the assassination of Prats.
 Townley spent three weeks in Buenos Aires monitoring Prats and planning.
 On September 30, 1974, Prats and his wife Sofia were killed outside their apartment in Buenos Aires by a radio-controlled car bomb.
 Debris reached the ninth-floor balcony of the building across the street.
+In 1983, Townley entered a plea deal which would grant him immunity from prosecution.

 1975 Bernardo Leighton assassination attempt

-Townley was convicted and sentenced in absentia in Italy to a 15-year prison sentence over his role as an intermediary between the DINA and Italian neo-fascist terrorist organizations, including Avanguardia Nazionale.
+In March 1993, Townley was convicted and sentenced in absentia in Italy to an 18-year prison sentence, with two years remission, over his role as an intermediary between the DINA and Italian neo-fascist terrorist organizations, including Avanguardia Nazionale.
+However, he was still a member of the United States witness protection; at the time of Enrique Arancibia Clavel's arrest in May 2000 for murder of Carlos Prats, it was acknowledged that Townley was left as a member of witness protection following the Orlando Letelier case.

-Michael Townley also stated that Enrique Arancibia had traveled to California in the autumn of 1977 on banking business for ALFA, alias Stefano Delle Chiaie.
+Michael Townley also stated that Arancibia had traveled to California in the autumn of 1977 on banking business for ALFA, alias Stefano Delle Chiaie.
 Enrique Arancibia is a former DINA agent who resided in unofficial exile in Buenos Aires after the assassination of Chilean Army Chief of Staff René Schneider on October 25, 1970.
 Arancibia was arrested by Argentine intelligence officers shortly after the extradition of Townley to the US and charged with espionage.